 Open since 1907; the entire amusement park is a California Historic Landmark.
 The 1911 Looff Carousel and the 1924 Giant Dipper wooden roller coaster are registered National Historic Landmarks on their own.

 Don't get the wrong idea, though.
 Santa Cruz Beach Boardwalk isn't some musty, dying attraction.
-In fact, it's as popular as ever, and it was named “Best Seaside Amusement Park” in the 2018 Golden Ticket Awards given by Amusement Today magazine.
+In fact, it's as popular as ever, and it was named “Best Seaside Amusement Park” by Amusement Today magazine in 2018.
 And despite the fact that it's more than a hundred years old, the park still gets high ratings from online reviewers who love its combination of new rides and old-fashioned charm.

 The boardwalk's most popular rides are the Giant Dipper, the Carousel and Double Shot, a tower ride that offers panoramic views before dropping you 125 feet.
 The Haunted Castle, an amped-up version of the old-fashioned house of horrors lurks in the basement below the Boardwalk itself.